The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Monitor Your Credit File

 A fraud alert is one of the best ways to prevent the effects of identity theft.
-In Canada there are 2 national credit bureaus you can place an alert with; Equifax and TransUnion.
+In Canada there are two national credit bureaus you can place an alert with; Equifax and TransUnion.
 Placing a fraud alert on your credit file with these credit bureaus will inform lenders and creditors of your situation and that they should take extra measures to identify you, such as calling you before offering credit.

 For example, when you apply for a credit, a mortgage, a car loan, or even a new credit card, companies will check your credit worthiness as a way to gauge your ability to pay what they offer you.
 This is when the fraud alert will come into play.
 When lenders go to check your credit file, they will see the fraud alert on your account and know that they must take extra precautions to confirm you are who you say your are.